 Skip to main content

 Trim alignments based on the proportion of missing data or the number of parsimony informative sites.
-This feature will filter sites based on the proportion of missing data and the number of parsimony informative sites.
+This feature will filter sites based on the specified parameters.

 >seq1